TheReyzer/11tycms/posts/preview-netlify-cms.md

   - Bootstrap 5
 date: 2022-08-30T18:00:20.851Z
 ---
 So good!
-I have heard about ***custom preview*** on Netlify yesterday and start today searching more about this.
-First I think it dont't will be possible, because someone say Eleventy don't support that, but, if don't support, how I'm using right now!?
+I heard about ***custom preview*** on Netlify yesterday and start today searching more about this.
+First I think it doesn't will be possible because someone says Eleventy doesn't support that, but, if don't support it, how I'm using it right now!?

 ![Preview CMS](/images/uploads/preview.png "Preview CMS")

-You just need to read the documentation about [custom preview](https://www.netlifycms.org/docs/customization/) and if you need a template for study like me, check this [article](https://ibywaks.medium.com/how-to-customize-content-preview-on-netlify-cms-with-gridsome-26e23561021) writed by Ibiyemi Adewakun that you can use on eleventy.
+You just need to read the documentation about [custom preview](https://www.netlifycms.org/docs/customization/) and if you need a template for a study like me, check this [article](https://ibywaks.medium.com/how-to-customize-content-preview-on-netlify-cms-with-gridsome-26e23561021) written by Ibiyemi Adewakun that you can use on eleventy.

-I have changed a little things and I will explain here.
+I have changed a few things and I will explain them here.

 This is my `/admin/index.html`